 Stress is associated with a 1.1 to 1.4 greater risk of developing type 2 diabetes and obesity .
 Chronic stress response heightens cortisol levels, which can trigger continuous blood glucose release and insulin stimulation.
 Over time, the body loses its sensitivity to insulin, leading to high blood sugar, insulin resistance, and greater fat deposition.

 Just as you would properly fuel and care for your car, the key to improving your metabolic health is in your hands and making small day-to-day lifestyle shifts.
-Regardless of what your blood sugar is, there are several ways to take charge of your metabolic health.
+Regardless of your blood sugar, there are several ways to take charge of your metabolic health.

 Be aware that big food and beverage companies don’t always have your health interests at heart, as they rely on cheap, unhealthy food sources to produce inexpensive, energy-dense foods .
 Ignore their appeals to you by recognizing marketing tactics, like false advertisements that foods are “natural” (which doesn’t mean anything) and always flip to the back of a product and read the ingredients label.

-With a few small lifestyle changes, you can reduce metabolic risk factors such as high blood glucose, cholesterol, and blood pressure.
+You can reduce metabolic risk factors such as high blood glucose, cholesterol, and blood pressure with a few small lifestyle changes.

 Enriching your diet with whole fruits and vegetables that you like, swapping out sugar-sweetened beverages for water, and scanning food labels for added salt, sugar, and fat content are simple ways to fight big food and improve blood sugar.